-We have a legal duty to report the absence of any pupils who are absent without an explanation for 20 sessions.
+We have a legal duty to report the absence of any pupils who are absent without an explanation for 10 consecutive days.
 If the child is not seen and contact has not been established with the named parent/carer then the Local Authority is notified that the child is 'at risk of missing'.
 Children's Services Staff will visit the last known address and alert key services to locate the child.
-Please ensure we always have up to date contact numbers and addresses.
+So help us to help you and your child by making sure we always have an up to date contact number.
+There will be regular checks on telephone numbers throughout the year.